koszulordie/mat/index.md

 # Next session

-Let's meet in this link: [meet.google.com/wqc-cwyk-ogm](https://meet.google.com/wqc-cwyk-ogm)
+Let's meet in the Collaborate session posted in the Aula Global MAT course page.

 # Online sessions scheduled